How to Replace Old SSD with New SSD on Windows 11/10/8/7

 Jerry

-If your laptop or PC is preinstalled with a small SSD, such as a 128G SSD, you might find that your computer is running increasingly slowly, especially when it is your Windows installation drive or full of data and programs.
-Buying a new computer will be costly, and you have to reinstall Windows OS and all necessary programs.
+If your laptop or PC is preinstalled with a small SSD, such as a 128G SSD, you might find that your computer is running increasingly slowly, especially when it is your Windows installation drive or full of data and apps.
+Buying a new PC will be costly, and you must reinstall all necessary programs.
+Fortunately, you have another way out: you can upgrade your old SSD to a larger one via cloning.
+This post from EaseUS will describe how to replace old SSD with new SSD without losing data or reinstalling Windows.

 What You'll Use to Upgrade from Old SSD to New One